- Only a small percentage of people infected experience clear symptoms.

 - Because there is a small chance of having symptoms, it’s important not to wait with testing until you get symptoms.

 - If hepatitis C is left untreated, it can lead to severe liver damage in the future.

-A recent hepatitis C infection is called “acute hepatitis C”.
-This stage lasts for four to six months.
-Although most people do not experience any symptoms, it’s good to know which symptoms can point to acute hepatitis C.Read more
+The first stage of a hepatitis C infection is called 'recently hepatitis C' by doctors.
+This stage lasts about six months.
+Although most people do not experience any symptoms, it’s good to know which symptoms can point to a recently acquired infection.Read more

-Acute hepatitis C sounds more serious than it is.
-Most cases of acute infection do not produce any symptoms.
+Most cases of recently acquired hepatitis C do not produce any symptoms.
 If you experience any symptoms at all, they will mostly be vague combined with a feeling of being unwell (general malaise).
 You can also get yellowish skin and eyes.

-How soon you experience symptoms of acute hepatitis C (if you experience any at all) differs from person to person.
+How soon you experience symptoms of recently acquired hepatitis C (if you experience any at all) differs from person to person.
 Symptoms show up on average of seven weeks after infection.
 But some people experience symptoms two weeks after infection, while others only have symptoms after 26 weeks.

 Vague symptoms can be a reason to get tested (or take additional tests).
 On the other hand, only ten per cent of people with acute infection experience any symptoms.
 Therefore, don’t let the decision to get tested depend only on having symptoms.
 It’s better to base the decision on whether you’ve recently been at risk.

 Officially, it will be clear after six months if your body has or hasn’t got rid of the virus.
 If your body hasn’t got rid of it by then, the infection is called “chronic”.
 About half of those with chronic hepatitis C infection experience symptoms.
 The number of symptoms may increase as time passes.Read more

 Some people experience “brain fog”.
 This feels as if your head is filled with a thick fog that prevents you from thinking clearly.
 Others experience depression.